-Bellatrix is Orion’s 3rd-brightest star | EarthSky.org
+EarthSky | Bellatrix is Orion’s 3rd-brightest star

-Bluish-white Bellatrix – aka Gamma Orionis – is the third-brightest star in the easy-to-recognize constellation Orion the Hunter.
-This star marks the left shoulder of Orion; a brighter star, reddish Betelgeuse, marks the Hunter’s right shoulder.
-Another brighter star, Rigel, marks the Hunter’s left foot.
+Bluish-white Bellatrix – aka Gamma Orionis – is the 3rd-brightest star in the easy-to-recognize constellation Orion the Hunter.
+It marks the left shoulder of Orion.
+Betelgeuse, a brighter reddish star, marks the Hunter’s right shoulder.
+Then another brighter star, Rigel, marks the Hunter’s left foot.

-In the month of November, Orion is just coming back to a convenient viewing time in the evening sky.
-You’ll find it in your sky between your local sunset and your local midnight.
-Try Stellarium to find out exactly when Orion rises over your eastern horizon.
+And in the month of November, Orion is just coming back to a convenient viewing time in the evening sky.
+So you’ll find it in your sky between your local sunset and your local midnight.
+You can use Stellarium to find out exactly when Orion rises over your eastern horizon.

-EarthSky lunar calendars are back in stock!
-We’re guaranteed to sell out – get one while you can.
-Makes a great gift!
+Available now!
+2023 EarthSky lunar calendar.
+A unique and beautiful poster-sized calendar showing phases of the moon every night of the year!
+Makes a great gift.

 Bellatrix in lore and culture

 In popular culture today, many know the name Bellatrix as J.K.
 Rowling’s dark witch, Bellatrix Lestrange, in the Harry Potter fantasy book and film series.
-Rowling frequently employed names from astronomy for important characters in her series: Sirius, Andromeda, Cygnus, Draco and Luna, among others.
+In fact, Rowling frequently employed names from astronomy for important characters in her series: Sirius, Andromeda, Cygnus, Draco and Luna, among others.

-In the history of the sky, Bellatrix comes from Latin and means female warrior.
-Bellatrix is also sometimes called the Amazon Star.
+Plus, in the history of the sky, Bellatrix comes from Latin and means female warrior.
+And Bellatrix is also sometimes called the Amazon Star.

 According to Jim Kaler, before Orion’s bluish-white shoulder star carried the name Bellatrix, that name belonged to a different star.
 The golden star Capella carried the name Bellatrix in medieval times.

-The brightness of Bellatrix, and surrounding nebulosity
+The brightness of Bellatrix and surrounding nebulosity

-Rigel and Betelgeuse are generally considered the sky’s eighth and 11th brightest stars, with magnitudes (brightnesses) of 0.13 and 0.50 respectively.
-Bellatrix is the sky’s 26th brightest star, approximately (estimates vary depending on the source), and its magnitude vacillates between 1.59 and 1.64.
+Generally, Rigel and Betelgeuse are considered the sky’s 8th and 11th brightest stars, with magnitudes of 0.13 and 0.50 respectively, while Bellatrix is approximately the sky’s 26th brightest star.
+Estimates vary of its magnitude depend on the source and vacillate between 1.59 and 1.64.

 While Bellatrix has an apparent magnitude of 1.64, it has an absolute magnitude of -3.3.
 Apparent magnitude is a measure of how bright things look to an observer, or how bright it “appears.”
 Absolute magnitude is a star’s intrinsic brightness.
-All stars’ absolute magnitudes are measurements of how bright they would be if they were 10 parsecs (32 light-years) away from Earth.
+Stars’ absolute magnitudes are measurements of how bright they would be if they were 10 parsecs (32 light-years) away from Earth.

 Absolute magnitude is not a term observers often use; it’s more used in the scientific community when making a comparison between stars.
 Consider the star Saiph, representing the knee opposite Bellatrix’s shoulder star in Orion.
 Saiph “appears” dimmer than Bellatrix, and its apparent magnitude is 2.05.
 But Saiph’s absolute magnitude is -6.8!
 You can probably guess that this means Saiph is much farther away from us than Bellatrix, and you’d be right.
-Bellatrix is 303 light-years from Earth while Saiph is 1,826 light-years away!
+Bellatrix is 240 light-years from Earth while Saiph is 720 light-years away.

 Bellatrix appears to have a white or bluish-white hue.
 When viewed through binoculars or a telescope, you might pick up a gaseous glow surrounding it.